BLS CPR Certified, Experienced First Responder, Memo 2

 Although First degree burnes are less serious it does not mean it should not be kept in consideration.

 When dealing with a victim you want to keep in mind that anytime a victim is in pain it's best to seek help.
-That is what First Responders are there for.
+Most towns have a

 2nd degree= Also skin appears red but has blisters.

-Recommended by health professional to use cool tap water over cling wrap for 20 minutes.
-Minimal 10 minutes or until pain resides.
+Use cool tap water over cling wrap for 20 minutes.
+Examples first degree burns small areas of body.
+Minimal 10 minutes or until pain

 -Look at the area before you approach your victim and ask yourself is it safe for you to enter.

-If there is a burn in the eye of victim who wears contact lenses ask them to wash had and to
+If there is a burn in the eye of victim who wears contact lenses ask them to wash hands and remove their contacts themselves.

 Inhalation Chemical Burn- Call your First Response first.

-getting shocked first.
-Find the source of electric flow but do not put yourself in risk.
+Find the source of electric flow }but do not put yourself in risk.

 Most importantly, if a victim is knocked unconscious do not move victim because they may have a